 The Eixample is also home to famed Catalan architect Antoni Gaudí's La Pedrera (a.k.a.
 Casa Milà), with its much-photographed roller coaster of melting-ice-cream eaves.
 This is Barcelona's quintessential Modernista building and Gaudí's last major work before he dedicated his final years to the Sagrada Família.

-Sagrada Família (Holy Family Church) is Gaudí's unfinished masterpiece.
-It boasts bold, organic architecture and decor inside and out — from its melting Glory Facade to its skull-like Passion Facade to its rainforest-esque interior.
+Sagrada Família is Gaudí's unfinished masterpiece.
+The church boasts bold, organic architecture and decor inside and out — from its melting Glory Facade to its skull-like Passion Facade to its rainforest-esque interior.
 Gaudí labored on the Sagrada Família for 43 years, until his death in 1926.
 Since then, construction has moved forward in fits and starts.
 In 2010, the main nave was finished enough to host a consecration Mass by the pope.

 Today's main challenges for this epic work-in-progress: construct the tallest church spire ever built, ensure that construction can withstand the vibrations from speedy trains rumbling underfoot, and find a way to buy out condo-owners to fulfill Gaudí's vision of a grand esplanade approaching the church.
-The goal to finish the church by the 100th anniversary of Gaudí's death, in 2026, may seem overly optimistic.
-But, with money from millions of visitors pouring in each year (the admission is pricey — but you know it's for an exciting cause), it appears more obtainable as time goes by.
+The goal to finish the church by the 100th anniversary of Gaudí's death, in 2026, seemed optimistic even before the 2020 pandemic dashed that dream, bringing delays and a drop in funding.
+Work will pick back up as soon as visitor numbers do (the admission is pricey — but you know it's for an exciting cause).

 With its infectious pride in its art, culture, and politics, Barcelona — even when beset by tourist crowds — may turn you into a temporary Catalan.
 Go ahead — get your own red-and-yellow striped flag, wave it high at the next street party you encounter, and shout along: "Visca Catalunya!"